Dakingrai/testwebsite.github.io/index.md

   <img src="assets/images/profile.jpg" alt="My Profile Picture" class="profile-img">

   <div class="profile-text">
     <p>Hi, I'm a PhD student at <a href="https://cs.gmu.edu/">George Mason University</a> advised by <a href="https://ziyuyao.org/"> Prof. Ziyu Yao</a>.
-I’m interested in understanding how language models work and applying those insights to practical applications such as improving improve their capabilities and controllability.
-My recent work focuses on exploring the internal mechanisms of language models through mechanistic interpretability. </p>
+I’m interested in understanding how language models work and applying those insights to practical applications such as improving improve their capabilities and controllability.  </p>

+    <p> My recent work focuses on exploring the internal mechanisms of language models through <a href="https://arxiv.org/pdf/2407.02646"> mechanistic interpretability. </p>

     <!-- <small> Misc: I was born and grew up in Nepal.
 Besides research, I like taking pictures and traveling. </small> -->